Narendra Modi: the Indian leader who came in from the cold

-AHMEDABAD/ALINA, India, Oct 29 (Reuters) - For many Indians, Narendra Modi is the man of the moment, a possible prime minister.
+AHMEDABAD/ALINA, India (Reuters) - For many Indians, Narendra Modi is the man of the moment, a possible prime minister.
 Others see the chief minister of western Gujarat state as a Hindu zealot who did not stop the massacre of Muslims in religious riots a decade ago.

 As the 62-year-old moved from village to village on the campaign trail this month, he was greeted by ecstatic crowds, surging forward to catch a glimpse or to touch him as though he were a living god.